XiaoMi/themis/readme.md

 | Write/s     | 31003     | 7232             | 0.23                |

 **Themis Result:**
-We evaluate the performance of themis under similar test conditions with percolator's and give the relative drop compared to HBase.
+We evaluate the performance of Themis under similar test conditions with percolator's and give the relative drop compared to HBase.

 Evaluation of themisGet.
 Load 30g data into HBase before testing themisGet by reading loaded rows.
 We set the heap size of region server to 10g and hfile.block.cache.size=0.45.